mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

 # Documentation style guide

 Mattermost documentation is presented in various forms.
 We have product documentation, a Handbook, API guides, developer documentation, in-product copy, and microcopy.

 The contents of this document can be applied to our product documentation, Handbook, developer documentation, and API guides.
 In-product copy and microcopy are covered in a separate guide.

-One of our ongoing initiatives is to ensure our documentation is written in natural, clear language.
-We also focus on empathy and ensuring that we set our readers up for success.

 For details about how we write UI text, naming conventions for CTAs, and writing with empathy, take a look at the [User Interface Text Guidelines](operations/research-and-development/product/technical-writing-team-handbook/user-interface-text-guidelines.md).